scrudgey/DJ2020/hacking_v2.md

 # TODO/ WIP

+? preserve node selection if a corresponding node exists, otherwise deselect.
+? maybe vulnerable edge is red?

 handling of mystery node neighbors is incorrect
-    from regular node i jumped to mystery: mystery should provide a neighbor button back to other node.

-graphs are jumpy on first reveal
+    from regular node i jumped to mystery: mystery should provide a neighbor button back to other node. graphs are jumpy on first reveal reconnect e.g. tower

-? preserve node selection if a corresponding node exists, otherwise deselect.
-? maybe vulnerable edge is red? reconnect e.g. tower marching ants on threat indication
-    threat indication is not on mouseover! on mouseover button or whatever.

 # start hacking!

-* item pane overlaps overlay buttons
-* gun pane too
+* refresh info pane
-* floating burglar callout
-* player goes invisible
+* refresh graph
+    * show cyberdeck when vulnerable node is selected
+* use software on nodes
+        * icebreaker on locked node to remove lock
+        * download on unlocked data node
+        * pwn on unlocked node
+        * scan on *
+* open cyberdeck panel when vulnerable node is connected
+* do not connect wire to node that is too far away
+* do not connect wire when cyberdeck is put away
-* [x] for overlay
+* hide cyberdeck when overlay closed
+* cyberdeck connected to node -> make vulnerable -> navigate away and back -> cyberdeck controller not active
+    * represent player/deck as compromised node, with line
+    * check cyberdeck visibility before show.hide

+implement:
+    * disable software to indicate what is possible at any time
+    * software takes time to run
+        * progress bar on node
+        progress bar on cyberdeck controller
+        shows an effect on the node

+nodes can display lock, file type more prominently now

+use password
+    this can be on the info panel?

 discover nodes
+marching ants on threat indication marching ants indicate upload/download in progress

+take a screenshot and compare UI sizes